WHAT is on-page SEO?

 - Cluster content – supporting blog posts explaining the subtopics in detail

-Here’s an example scheme of an internal linking within one topic cluster:
+Here’s an example scheme of an internal linking within one content hub:

 How many internal links should you actually use?

 This depends mostly on the length of the text.
 Multiple internal links on the same page are totally fine for SEO, just make it look natural and don’t go into extremes.

 As an example, check out how many internal links we’ve used in this guide.
 A lot!

 As long as the internal links are relevant and provide a good UX to the reader, you don’t have to worry about the numbers.

 Pro tip: If you run a blog, look at your latest article and check how many links are going to other pages on your website.
 If there are none, check if there are posts on your blog that might be relevant to the reader.
 If yes, link them!
 Make this process part of your routine before publishing an article.

 Link to quality external sources